cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/ReadMe_CMRA.md

    <details>
    <summary>What is the ros2 launch move_blueboat level1_sim.launch.py command?</summary>

    `ros2 launch move_blueboat level1_sim.launch.py` is a ROS 2 command used to start a predefined launch configuration for a robot or simulation.
-The `ros2 launch` part tells ROS 2 to run a launch file, `move_blueboat` is the ROS 2 package name, and `level1_sim.launch.py` is the specific Python-based launch file that defines what nodes, parameters, and processes to start.
+The `ros2 launch` command tells ROS 2 to run a launch file; `move_blueboat` is the ROS 2 package name, and `level1_sim.launch.py` is the specific Python-based launch file that defines which nodes, parameters, and processes to start.

-   In this project, running this command starts the BlueBoat Gazebo simulation for “level 1,” launching components like Gazebo, robot controllers, and any necessary ROS 2 nodes defined in that launch file so the simulation environment is fully set up and ready to run.
+   In this project, running this command starts the BlueBoat Gazebo simulation for “level 1,” launching components like Gazebo, robot controllers, and any necessary ROS 2 nodes defined in that launch file, so the simulation environment is fully set up and ready to run.

    (optional) Layout the Gazebo application over top of <b>T1 (Gazebo Terminal)</b>.